Symmetry of the phonon landscape across the duality boundary of twisted kagomes lattices

-Many peculiar properties of kagome lattices stem from the fact that they belong to the family of so-called Maxwell lattices~\cite{Maxwell1864,Calladine1978}, i.e., lattices that contain an equal number of degrees of freedom and constraints in the bulk and, for this reason, are on the verge of mechanical instability~\cite{lubensky2015phonons,Souslov2009,Mao2011a}.
-Recently, a spur of interest has surrounded the discovery of phenomena that are rooted in the topology of kagome architectures.
-Specifically, topological kagome lattices, which can be obtained from the regular kagome geometry by deforming (or deforming and twisting) the triangles, have been shown to display topological polarization~\cite{kane2014topological}, which can be tuned by controlling the twist and stretch of the cell~\cite{rocklin2017transformable}.
-The polarization is responsible for the existence of floppy edges at which deformation can be focused, yielding edge modes that decay into the bulk.
-In dynamics, it has been shown that the floppy edges support edge-confined phonons at finite frequencies~\cite{Ma-et-al_Topological-Waves_PRL_2018,Stenull-Lubensky_Topological-Phonons_PRL_2019,Zhou_Topo-Diode_PRB_2020} and the polarization endows the lattices with asymmetric wave transport behavior.
+Many peculiar properties of kagome lattices stem from the fact that they belong to the family of Maxwell lattices~\cite{Maxwell1864,Calladine1978}, which contain an equal number of degrees of freedom and constraints in the bulk and are on the verge of mechanical instability~\cite{lubensky2015phonons,Souslov2009,Mao2011a}.
+Recently, a spur of interest has surrounded phenomena rooted in the topology of these structures.
+Topological kagome lattices, obtained through a deformation of the regular kagome geometry, have been shown to display a topological polarization~\cite{kane2014topological}, which can be tuned by controlling the cell's twist and stretch~\cite{rocklin2017transformable} and results in floppy boundaries that support localized edge modes.
+In dynamics, it has been shown that the floppy boundaries can support edge-confined phonons at finite frequencies~\cite{Ma-et-al_Topological-Waves_PRL_2018,Stenull-Lubensky_Topological-Phonons_PRL_2019,Zhou_Topo-Diode_PRB_2020} and topological polarization leads to asymmetric wave transport.